-2. FEMA Hazard Mitigation Grant Program Letters of Interest (Acquisition and Elevation)
+6. FEMA Hazard Mitigation Grant Program Letters of Interest (Acquisition and Elevation)

-Project Description: The information presented below provides a backup plan for the elevation projects described in #1 above, along with an acquisition project for 116 Carol Street, and a new elevation project for 100 James Street
+Project Description: The information presented below is for an acquisition project for 116 Carol Street, and a new elevation project for 100 James Street

 Project Background: Following on Hurricane Florence, FEMA announced a new round of HMGP funding.
 In addition to the Lorraine Street properties discussed above, two additional homeowners at 116 Carol Street and 100 James Street (properties included in previous HMGP applications for acquisitions that did not move forward) have responded, and been included in a Letter of Interest submitted by the Town to the NCDPS.
-Staff submitted one Letter of Interest for an acquisition project for 116 Carol Street and a second Letter of Interest for elevation of homes at 100 James Street along with 400 and 403 Lorraine Street.
+Staff submitted one Letter of Interest for an acquisition project for 116 Carol Street and a second Letter of Interest for elevation of homes at 100 James Street.
 Another step that staff has taken is resubmittal of these same Letters of Interest under a new funding round that has opened up in association with Hurricane Michael.
 This is being pursued at the recommendation of State and County staff as an additional backup option in the event that insufficient federal funds are available from Florence for FEMA to accept Carrboro's Hurricane Florence Letters of Interest.